 Figure 8-401ca—VHT Operation element format

-The VHT Basic MCS Set field indicates the MCS for each number of spatial streams in VHT PPDUs that are supported by all VHT STAs in the BSS (including IBSS and MBSS).
+The VHT Basic MCS Set field indicates the VHTBSSBasicMCSSet as a set of MCSs for each number of spatial streams in VHT PPDUs that are supported by all VHT STAs in the BSS (including IBSS and MBSS).
+The format of the VHT Basic MCS Set field is shown in Figure8-xxxx-new97.